March 21, 2021

 And then there is the Lone Peak Tram, providing direct access to the summit for adventure seekers and sightseers looking to experience the view, terrain, and conditions of the high alpine.
 The Lone Peak Tram goes right to the summit, with the top station perched and notched into the rugged peak.
 The entire ride up, passengers are suspended above the spectacular landscape, and many are treated to the spotting of mountain goats on the ridge, skiers and riders descending the Big Couloir, and the view of the distant landscape and resort that lays below.

-All are invited to ride the Tram and it is worth it.
-The view is breathtaking and the ride is memorable.
-Often the tension and the chatter amongst passengers are both entertaining and colorful.
+All are invited to ride the Tram, and it is worth it.
+The view is breathtaking, and the ride is memorable.
+Often, the tension and chatter among passengers are entertaining and colorful.
 It’s a real treat to stand on top of Lone Peak, a special and impactful way to experience this part of Montana.

 Take your time on the top.
 You will get to experience the view and conditions the peak has to offer, as well as chat with the skiers and riders who are heading off down the mountain.
-I promise these conversations will be enlightening, entertaining, and memorable as each tram car delivers a vast array of winter enthusiasts from seasoned locals, nervous first-timers, and confident skiers and riders seeking adventure.
+I promise these conversations will be enlightening, entertaining, and memorable as each tram car delivers a vast array of winter enthusiasts, from seasoned locals to nervous first-timers to confident skiers and riders seeking adventure.

 The ride back down is often even more memorable, starting with the conversation with the top station tram operators who have seen and heard it all, to the near-empty Tram cabin descending down the steep rocky slope.
 As you step out onto the bottom station, you will always look up upon Lone Peak, knowing you have been there, and the memory will swirl around like the wind whenever you think of Big Sky Resort.